Guest Behaviour, Safety and Security Policy

 Our crew members strive to be helpful and friendly and will do their very best to ensure your voyage is as enjoyable as possible.
 Crew members are prohibited from engaging in physical relationships with guests.
 Crew members are not permitted to socialise with Tradewind Voyages guests beyond their professional role, and are not permitted to be in guest cabins, except for the performance of their duties.
 Guests are not permitted in any restricted or crew area of the vessel, including crew cabins and corridors.

-For the comfort and enjoyment of our guests, our vessel is designated as non-smoking; however, we recognize that some of our guests do smoke.
+For the comfort and enjoyment of our guests, our vessel is designated as non-smoking; however, we recognise that some of our guests do smoke.
 Therefore, to provide an on board environment that also satisfies smokers, we have a designated smoking area.
 Cigarette, cigar, e-cigarette and pipe smoking is permitted only in the designated area.
 You will find smoking signs within the smoking area and ashtrays will be provided for use.
 Ashtrays must be used.
 Cigarettes, cigars and pipe tobacco must be properly disposed of and never thrown overboard.

 The management team on board the vessel reserve the right to enact curfews on an individual, group members, groups or vessel-wide basis, if in the sole judgment of the vessel’s master and/or Captain, such steps become necessary to ensure guest or crew safety.